THE OLD TESTAMENT HOUSE OF THE LORD: TEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 It is significant that so much of the Tabernacle was constructed from wood.
 Many Scriptures scholars believe wood, as used in the Old Testament typology, symbolizes humanity.
 We find the Ark itself, to speak in a figure, will be fashioned from people (wood).

 The new covenant fulfillment of the old covenant Ark is the Throne of God.
 It is the secret place in the bosom of the Father in which Christ dwells.
 It is the plan of salvation that the heart of the Christian saint be fashioned into the Throne of God.

 The Ark of the Covenant was overlaid “within and without” with gold (Divinity), indicating that people (wood) will endure a process that will make them partakers of the Divine Nature.

-Thou shalt overlay it with pure gold, within and without shalt thou overlay it, and shalt make on it a crown of gold round about.
-(Exodus 25:11).
+“And you shall overlay it with pure gold, inside and out you shall overlay it, and shall make on it a molding of gold all around.
+(Exodus 25:11)